What is Ambulatory Phlebectomy?

 This minimally invasive treatment does not require sutures or general anesthesia and can easily be performed in the doctor’s office with minimal downtime.
 It also has fewer risks and less associated pain than with traditional surgical treatment.

 Some patients seek treatment for their varicose veins for cosmetic purposes, while others are concerned about the potential risks of their damaged veins.
 Untreated veins can lead to the following:

 They can also affect the flow of oxygen-depleted blood between the lower legs and the heart.
 Ambulatory phlebectomy treats symptomatic and asymptomatic veins and can relieve both cosmetic and medical concerns in one simple procedure.

 The ambulatory phlebectomy procedure is performed under local anesthesia on an outpatient basis.
 Dr. Brar will first identify the veins to be treated to ensure precise removal and to help preserve the health of surrounding veins and tissue.
 Multiple tiny 2 to 3 mm incisions will be made in the targeted areas, and a surgical micro-hook will be inserted to extract the varicose veins section by section.
-Patients generally do not experience any discomfort during the procedure.
-Compression stockings will then be worn on the treated leg for the next 3 weeks to help minimize swelling and discomfort and to help ensure an excellent cosmetic outcome.
 This procedure takes 30 minutes to 2 hours to perform depending on the amount of varicosities that are being removed.